coursekevin/repopacker/README.md

 ## Gotchas

-- RepoPacker is not directly integrated with Git meaning any operations which update the file tree will not be known to RepoPacker.
+- RepoPacker is not directly integrated with Git meaning any operations which update the file tree (like `git mv`) will not be known to RepoPacker.
   You must remove files these files and re-add them using RepoPacker for them to be properly tracked.